Knowledge Activation: AI Skills as the Institutional Knowledge Primitive for Agentic Software Development: Related Work

 \cite{alavi2001} provided a comprehensive review of knowledge management systems (KMS), identifying four key processes---creation, storage and retrieval, transfer, and application---and arguing that information technology serves as an enabler rather than a replacement for human sense-making.
 Their taxonomy of KMS architectures highlights the persistent tension between codification strategies (document-centric) and personalization strategies (expert-centric), a tension that persists in modern developer platforms.

 Despite decades of KM research, the literature overwhelmingly assumes a knowledge consumer who can interpret ambiguity, navigate incomplete documentation, and draw on contextual judgment acquired through social interaction.
+Brown and Duguid~\cite{brown2000sociallife} argue that this contextual judgment is irreducibly social: information acquires meaning through the practices in which it is embedded, and document-centric knowledge systems systematically underweight the practice context in which knowledge is actually used.
+Lave and Wenger~\cite{lavewenger1991situated} establish that newcomers acquire situated expertise through \emph{legitimate peripheral participation}---learning by partial, supervised engagement with the practices of an established community, rather than by reading documentation in isolation.
+Both observations sharpen the problem this paper addresses: knowledge architectures that require situated interpretation, or social participation, are inaccessible to autonomous agents and impose a sustained tax on the senior practitioners who must transfer that situated knowledge to newcomers.
 This assumption fails for two increasingly important classes of consumer.
 Autonomous AI agents lack the ability to seek clarification through conversation, cannot tolerate ambiguity in procedural instructions, and operate under strict computational constraints such as finite context windows.
 But the assumption also fails, in a different register, for human newcomers: newly onboarded engineers and developers navigating unfamiliar codebases face the same knowledge transfer barriers that Szulanski~\cite{szulanski1996stickiness} identified as \emph{knowledge stickiness}---causal ambiguity, insufficient absorptive capacity, and dependence on arduous interpersonal relationships---compounded by organizational scale.
 The knowledge management literature has extensively documented these barriers~\cite{cohen1990absorptive, argote2000knowledge} but has not produced a knowledge primitive designed to serve both human and machine consumers under their respective constraints.
 This paper argues that the \emph{skill} is that primitive: encoding institutional knowledge in composable, action-oriented, governance-aware units that agents consume directly and through which the engineers working with those agents receive institutionally grounded guidance.